kapouer/upcache/README-tag.md

 Cache protocol
 --------------

-Application tags resources by replying `X-Cache-Tag: mytag` response header to set resource to latest known value for that tag, or `X-Cache-Tag: +mytag` to increment the value known by the proxy for that tag.
+Application tags resources by replying `X-Upcache-Tag: mytag` response header to set resource to latest known value for that tag, or `X-Upcache-Tag: +mytag` to increment the value known by the proxy for that tag.

 Proxy stores `mytag` as a sub-variant tag key for that url, and stores that